cimbul/hasklog/doc/Manual.rst

    :depth: 2
    :backlinks: none

-Using HProlog
+Using Hasklog
 =============

 Setup
 -----

-HProlog is distributed as a `cabal package <http://www.haskell.org/cabal/>`_, a commomly-used distribution system for Haskell programs.
+Hasklog is distributed as a `cabal package <http://www.haskell.org/cabal/>`_, a commomly-used distribution system for Haskell programs.
 To build it, you will need to install the `Haskell Platform <http://hackage.haskell.org/platform/>`_.
-Once that is installed, you can compile HProlog by running the following commands inside the directory where you unpacked the HProlog distribution:
+Once that is installed, you can compile Hasklog by running the following commands inside the directory where you unpacked the Hasklog distribution:

 .. code:: console

    $ cabal configure
    $ cabal build

-After that, the HProlog binary will be located at ``dist/build/prolog/prolog``.
+After that, the Hasklog binary will be located at ``dist/build/hasklog/hasklog``.
 You can copy it into the base directory for convenience:

 .. code:: console

-   $ cp dist/build/prolog/prolog .
+   $ cp dist/build/hasklog/hasklog .

 Usage
 -----

-When you first start HProlog, the program presents an interactive prompt where you can run queries and built-in commands:
+When you first start Hasklog, the program presents an interactive prompt where you can run queries and built-in commands:

 .. code:: console

-   $ ./prolog
+   $ ./hasklog
    ?-

 You can read in files using the *consult/1* command.
 Alternatively, you